Back to Blog

 When you verbalize feelings, you engage:

-This multi-system engagement creates what researchers call “implicit emotion regulation.”
-You’re not trying to control the feeling—naming it automatically initiates the regulation process.
+This multi-system engagement is part of what researchers call “implicit emotion regulation.”
+You are not trying to force the feeling away.
+Naming it gives your brain a different way to process it.

 Talking through emotions activates these regulatory pathways more powerfully than internal reflection alone.